 “We always gave him something for his desk.
 He finally accumulated so many of our gifts he put a good-sized table in his room and all of our efforts were laid out to show them to the best advantage.
 I don’t mind telling you we were mighty proud of that collection.”

 Their mother taught them to knit, and they learned to make wristlets that looked all right, he said.
 She also taught them to crochet, and they had fun crocheting ribbons to tie around their handmade Christmas presents.

 “The evenings would fly by all too fast and how sensible my Mother was keeping three big boys so enthused over Christmas that they rarely wanted to go out at night.
 We were boys, too, real tough ‘he’ boys, and the funniest part of the whole thing was, none of the boys in the neighborhood ever kidded us.
 In facts most of them spent half their time at our house.

 “Mother always caught the Christmas spirit early and she used to spread it around which made our Christmas last longer than most peoples.
 So many don’t commence to think anything about it until two or three days before Christmas Eve.

 “We used to cut our trees out in some nearby pasture and was that a ceremony.
-Sometimes we would spend weeks making the proper selection and there were many serious arguments before we were all satisfied.
-We would be all ready to set it up a week or ten days before Christmas.
+Sometimes we would spend weeks making the proper selection and there were many serious arguments before we were all satisfied,” he said.
+They’d put it up a week to 10 days before Christmas.